Online training: Oral history interviewing for beginners

 Alistair Thomson, Professor of History and national award-winning teacher at Monash University, taught his first oral history workshop in 1985 at the Wangaratta Centre for Continuing Education and has been teaching oral history in both community and academic settings ever since.
 Al is currently President of Oral History Australia.
 His oral history books include: Anzac Memories: Living with the Legend (1994), The Oral History Reader (2016), Ten Pound Poms: Australia’s Invisible Migrants (2005), Moving Stories: an intimate history of four women across two countries (2011), Oral History and Photography (2011), and Australian Lives: An Intimate History (2017).
 Al is currently leading a research project about the history of fatherhood in Australia, and conducting interviews for an oral history of General Motors Holden.

-NB: The discounted member rate is available to current members of Oral History Victoria and other State associations of Oral History Australia.
+NB: The discounted member rate is available to current members of Oral History Victoria and members of other State associations of Oral History Australia.
 OHV reserves the right to cancel this event in the case of unforeseen circumstances, in which case a full refund will be made.

 Session 1, Saturday 13 November, 9.30 am – 12 noon – Planning to do your first oral history interview